 If you explore the market carefully, you’ll notice that farmers offer not only fresh fruit and vegetables, but also quality honey, tahin, molasses, homemade pasta, pastes, and jams among other items.
 Some of them make for a great souvenir for travelers to take home.

-Noteworthy weekly farmers’ markets
+Best weekly farmers’ markets in Istanbul

 On the European side